warren-bank/node-serve/lib/serve-handler/README.md

 ### public (String)

 By default, the current working directory will be served.
+This option can be used to serve a specific directory path.
-If you only want to serve a specific path, you can use this options to pass an absolute path or a custom directory to be served relative to the current working directory.
+If the provided directory path is not an absolute path, then it is resolved relative to the current working directory.

 For example, if serving a [Jekyll](https://jekyllrb.com/) app, it would look like this: